Zqzqsb/Zqzqsb/README.md

-# Hi there, I'm Zqzqsb 👋
+# Hi there, I'm Pray. 👋

-I'm currently a postgraduate student at Fudan University major in computer sinence.
+I'm currently a postgraduate student at Fudan University major in computer science.

 ## About Me